gSchool/DNA-release-3/01-welcome/99-pre-assessment.checkpoint.md

 ##### !answer

-* It will provide delivery of valuable software to operations at regular intervals.
+* It will provide delivery of valuable software to operations (users) at regular intervals.

 ##### !end-answer